Introduction

 Before components can be used in a template they have to be registered with the runtime.

-let runtime = Runtime::builder(document, backend);
+let builder = Runtime::builder(document, &backend);

-let component_id = runtime.register_component(
+let component_id = builder.component(

 "my_comp", // <- tag